etnt/table-tennis/README.md

     export TWITTER_CONSUMER_SECRET=<consumer-secret>

 You also need to setup your callback URL in a whitelist.
-You do that under the `User authentication settings` andit looks typically like this:
+You do that under the `User authentication settings` and it looks typically like this:

     http://localhost:4040/auth/twitter/callback